 L’Orangerie is located close to the European Parliament so you can see the building on your way back to the center.
 Strasbourg is officially the parliament’s headquarters and at least twelve sessions a year take place here.
 Even though most of the proceedings take place in Brussels, whenever the European Parliament votes, they do it in Strasbourg.

 7. Light show on the Notre Dame Cathedral’s walls

 We planned to stay in Strasbourg till late evening due to light shows on the cathedral walls in July, August and September.
 We were waiting for it in a cute restaurant in front of the cathedral.
 Still impressed with what I saw in the park, I chose a place called La Cigogne – a stork 🙂

 The show itself is displayed on the side wall of the Cathedral at Castle Square (Place Du Chateau) few times every evening.
 The front facade is also illuminated from the first show to the last.
 Exact time of the shows varies depending on a month and you can check it on the website here.

-If you’re still planning your trip to Strasbourg, think about planning it for these summer months – the show is spectacular!
-I was there in 2015 when they celebrated the Cathedral’s millennium.
-The show refered to the Cathedral’s construction.
-Amazing, I would gladly see it again.
+If you’re still planning your trip to Strasbourg, the show is so spectacular, I’d consider going there in the summer (or around Christmas.
+All French towns are worth seeing on Christmas time 🙂 ).
+I was there in 2015 when they celebrated the Cathedral’s millennium and the show refered to the Cathedral’s construction.
+I would gladly see it again.

-While in Alsace, don’t miss cute little towns surrounded by vineyards.
-I fell in love with Kaysersberg, I didn’t want to leave it!
+Again, while in Alsace, don’t miss cute little towns surrounded by vineyards.
+I honestly fell in love with Kaysersberg.
 You can also hike in Alsace.
 No, not in the Alps! 🙂 Check this stunning hike around three lakes in the Vosges.